bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am grateful to all the people who have substantially contributed to modern humanity!**

-**Likewise I am sad about all the people who are pulling modern humanity backwards.**

 I am curious about the **Nature and Purpose of THE WORLD**.

 I am curious about the **Characteristics of GOD**.